 Traveling doesn’t always have to be expensive.
 It is the joy of exploring unknown places that give the excitement of going to other locations.

-It also widens our horizon of cultural differences, to which we are accustomed.
-We can try authentic foods, talk with the locals, and see the beauty that their town or city has to offer.
+It also widens our horizon of cultural differences to which we are accustomed.
+We can try authentic foods, talk with the locals, and see the beauty their town or city offers.